 CHEM 305.
-Introduction to Polymer Science (4 credit hours)
+Introduction to Polymer Science (3 credit hours)

 Polymer science is one of the most applicable fields to society.
 Very few consumer goods are brought to the market without the help of polymers at some point.
 This is an introduction to polymer science.
 It provides an overview of the synthesis, structure, and characterization of polymers.
-Three hours lecture and two hours lab per week.
+Three hours lecture lab per week.
 Prerequisite(s): CHEM 206, 208.